bishopdynamics/spotify-car-thing_debian_chroot/Readme.md

 ## Usage

+This needs to be done from Debian or Ubuntu Linux x86_64, with the `multistrap` and `android-sdk-platform-tools` packages installed.

 1. Before using this, you need to follow the [instructions here](https://github.com/frederic/superbird-bulkcmd) to setup your device to always boot in usb burning mode.
 2. After that, power on your device and run `./boot-adb-kernel.sh` to boot up with adb enabled.
    1. this change is not persistent